Shiv7/streamingcandle/README.md

 ```

 ### Verdict
-**Grade: B- (Data Pipeline) / D+ (Quantitative Finance)**
+**Grade: B+ (Data Pipeline) / C+ (Quantitative Finance)**

-This is a competent data aggregation system with Kyle's Lambda now properly implemented.
-However, VPIN remains a placeholder, imbalance bars are incomplete, and test coverage is inadequate.
-Use it for OHLCV aggregation and basic microstructure analysis, but validate metrics before live trading.
+This is a competent data aggregation system with both Kyle's Lambda and VPIN properly implemented.
+Both metrics use proper algorithmic approaches (OLS regression for Lambda, volume-bucketed imbalance for VPIN).
+Imbalance bars are incomplete, and test coverage could be improved.
+Use it for OHLCV aggregation and microstructure analysis, but validate metrics before live trading.

 ---